-A UK polyurethane moulding company uses Notedome chemistry for manufacturing the marine fenders fitted at London’s Canary Wharf.
+A UK polyurethane moulding company is using Notedome chemistry for manufacturing the marine fenders fitted at London’s Canary Wharf.

 The Thames river ferry embarks and disembarks at Canary Wharf every few minutes linking the north and south sides of the River Thames, plus a Thames River Bus moors every 10 minutes, so the requirement for good fendering at this busy maritime river-station is paramount.